LaunchCodeEducation/technical-analyst-curriculum/content/Day-2/_index.md

 ---
-title: Effective Communication (Day 2)
+title: Handling Rejection
 weight: 102
 ---

-## Handling Objections and Rejection
+## What Happens After No

 We all will have the unfortunate privilege of interacting with someone that is difficult to work with in our personal or professional lives..
 We can check our actions and behaviors to ensure we are not making the same mistake as others may have with the same customer or person (managers, co-workers, spouse etc.).
 Acknowledge and address objections rather than ignoring or dismissing them.
 Grabbing the objections off the table when they are added allow us to gain better insight and understanding of the situation.